Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Results

 \subsection{Flare-driven mass loss enhancement}

 Fig.~\ref{fig:t_Mdot} illustrates the effects induced by distinct flares of varying energies on the planet's atmosphere.
 These results are obtained for the low-activity scenario at an orbital distance of $a=0.1$~AU.
 Despite the relatively short duration of the flares, the perturbations induced on the planet's atmosphere take several hours to reach the Hill radius.

 Fig.~\ref{fig:Efl_Mloss} presents the results from the complete set of simulations, showing the mass contrast $\delta_M(E)$ (calculated over an interval of 1.4 hr) plotted as a function of flare energy for both the low-activity (red symbols) and high-activity (blue symbols) phase across four different orbital distances.
 The fractional mass loss enhancements are determined according to Eq.~\ref{eq:DMflare}, and summarized in Table~\ref{tab:results}.
 Qualitatively, the mass loss enhancement is greater (by a factor about 10) for the high-activity phase, despite the lower absolute value of the mass contrast per flare.
 This is due to the $1$–$2$ orders of magnitude higher number of flares emitted per unit time.
 The $\delta_M(E)$ curves increase almost linearly at lower energy ranges and progressively flatten, approaching a $\propto E^{1/2}$ dependence at higher energy levels.
-We will justify this behavior analytically in \S~\ref{sec:discussion}.
+We will justify this behavior analytically in Sect.~\ref{sec:discussion}.
 Regardless of the activity level, the energy at which the slope changes increases with orbital distance.
 The approximate tenfold difference in normalization between the curves corresponding to the same orbital distances is related to the approximate tenfold difference in XUV luminosities over the two stellar activity phases.
 Generally, more energetic flares are required to perturb the atmosphere of a planet exposed to higher levels of quiescent irradiation.

 To visualize which characteristic flare energy is responsible for most of the enhancement, Fig.~\ref{fig:DMM_rel_integ} shows the percentage contribution of each energy bin to $\Delta M^F/M^Q$ for all the simulations performed.
 The value of this energy depends on both the orbital separation and the activity level--and thus the quiescent XUV luminosity--of the star.
 For a fixed orbital separation, the characteristic flare energy which is responsible for the greatest mass loss enhancement is always higher for the high-activity phase.